cambridge-cares/TheWorldAvatar/Agents/HeatEmissionAgent/README.md

 The meanings of the symbols in the equation above are as follows:

   - $Q$ : Heat emissions rate in megawatts
-  - $ N_p$ : Number of printers operated by the printing plant.
+  - $N_p$ : Number of printers operated by the printing plant.
   - $H_p$ : Heat emissions rate per printer in units of megawatts.

 #### Factories not in the precision engineering and printing industries: